nominpurevj/nominpurevj.github.io/_posts/2021-02-25-stock-market-proj.md

 This graph makes it clear why there is a negative associated between volume and the previous day's returns.

 It does not necessarily seem to be the case that lower return on a given day is associated with more activity the next day.
-What more seems to be the case is that **both high very low and very high returns on a given day are associated with high volumes of exchange the next day**.
-However, the skew is more towards the low returns.
+What more seems to be the case is that **both very high losses and very high returns on a given day are associated with high volumes of exchange the next day**.
+However, there is a slight skew towards the left side of the scatterplot, meaning that the most extreme instances of high trading volume are ones that are following days with very high losses, rather than very high returns.
+This likely explains the negative association between the two variables.

 # Subset Selection